Chicago-Kyiv Kehillah Project

 JUF's Bar/Bat Mitzvah Program in Kyiv - For Jewish youngsters around the world, the Bar or Bat Mitzvah is a milestone to be celebrated in style, as they become full-fledged members of the Jewish community – with all of the benefits, responsibilities, and obligations that this privilege entails.
 For youngsters living in the FSU, however, celebrating this central life-cycle event cannot always be taken for granted.
 Indeed, while many Jewish communities in the FSU are experiencing an amazing renaissance that could only be imagined a decade ago, there are still insufficient numbers of teachers and inadequate financial resources to reach out to each and every child with the gift of a Jewish education.

-The Bar/Bat Mitzvah Project, which has been operating in Kyiv for the past six years, is a shining example of what educational milestones can be achieved as one approaches this transformative time in a Jewish child’s life.
+The Bar/Bat Mitzvah Project, which has been operating in Kyiv since 2004, is a shining example of what educational milestones can be achieved as one approaches this transformative time in a Jewish child’s life.
 Two years are spent preparing and teaching the child and his/her parents and/or grandparents.
 After the culmination of the first year of studies, a festive Bar/Bat Mitzvah celebration is held in the presence of family, friends, and community representatives.

-Through this program, the Jewish Agency (which runs this program) does much more than coach the children to take part in a religious service.
+Through this program, the Jewish Agency (an overseas partner of JUF which runs this program) does much more than coach the children to take part in a religious service.
 Parents are involved in all stages of the program, including lessons, lectures, trips, and of the Bar/Bat Mitzvah celebration.
 Moreover, both parents and children are encouraged to continue the learning process: follow-up classes are held throughout the second year.
-In 2008-2009 there were 74 participants in the program - including youngsters, parents, and grandparents.

-TZROR - which means bundle in Hebrew, has been operating (and has been supported by JUF's Kyiv Kehillah Project) in Kyiv for the past two years.
+TZROR - which means bundle in Hebrew, has been operating (and has been supported by JUF's Kyiv Kehillah Project) in Kyiv since 2008.
 It is a Jewish educational program which was developed by the Jewish Agency.
 It aims at expanding the scope of the educational continuum in Kyiv to include younger children between the ages of 5 and 11.
 It is the precursor to the Bar/Bat Mitzvah Program.
 Professional Jewish educators are convinced that the key to an individual's lifelong commitment to the Jewish community and to Israel is often an early entry into a Jewish education framework.
 TZROR is different from most other programs in that it offers a long-term program which provides Jewish learning experiences as the child matures.
-The TZROR groups meet every Sunday during the academic year.
-This past year 36 children participated in the program.
+The TZROR groups meet every Sunday for 6 hours during the academic year.

 Jewish Summer Camping in FSU has the power to strengthen Jewish identity in a profound way.
 For some, Jewish summer camp is the first time that youngsters connect to their Jewish heritage; for many it is their only connection to the Jewish people.
 The camp experience offers children and students an intensive and transformative experience during which they learn about the rich heritage of their people, celebrate Shabbat, meet Jewish friends from other communities in their region, and forge strong relationships with Russian and Israeli counselors, who serve as living role models of an involvement with the Jewish People and Israel.
 The Kyiv Kehillah Project supports summer camp experiences in Kyiv through the Jewish Agency for Israel, Midreshet Yerushalayim (Conservative Movement), and Progressive (Reform) Movement in Kyiv.